soixantecircuits/matrox-record/README.md

 Make sure you are pointing to the right IP of you Matrox Monarch HD or HDX

 You can select, the `hdx` option with `true` or `false`

+# TODO

+[ ] Implement full API support for HDX model
+[ ] Make it a npm module
+[ ] Make it a global command-line controller